-Bocce Ball Set – The link is for the one we have.
-I like this one because the balls have a nice weight to them, also they are very durable, they’ve lived in the backyard for long periods of time and they’re in good condition, however, a kid can throw them no problem.
+The link is for the one we have.
+I like this one because the balls have a nice weight to them, also they are very durable, they’ve lived in the backyard for long periods of time and they’re in good condition.
+They’re haevy but not super heavy, a kid can throw them no problem.
 Bocce is a fun game for adults and kids to play, it’s a great way to practice estimating force, distance.

 “This site is owned and operated by Barbara Valles.
 TrueJedis.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to these companies.”